eclipse-keyple/keyple-website/content/docs/architecture/keyple-core.md

 The Keyple Core is a tool to handle smart card reader and to operate generic processing with smart cards.

-The Core is divided in 4 sub-modules:
+The Core is divided in 3 sub-modules:
-- reader : includes the API to access and manage a reader.
+- Service API : provides the interfaces to access to the smart card readers and to select a smart card.
-- plugin : provides factorized processing for the implementation of plugin.
+- Card API : for the transmission of APDU commands with a smart card.
-- card : the generic operation for smart cards.
-- service : the common interfaces and the main service of Keyple.

-According to the developer’s objective different API must be imported:
-- for the implementation of a smart card terminal application, only the high-level API of the ‘reader’ and ‘card’ modules.
+- Plugin API : includes the factorized processing for the implementation of plugin.
-- to implement a plugin, all the ‘reader’ API and the low-level ‘plugin’ API.
-- to develop a dedicated library supporting the command sets and transaction features of a specific smart card solution, the low-level ‘reader’ and ‘card’ API.

 <table>
 <thead>